MAHDI-Imen/M-M/logs.md

 * Code must be split into seperate modules and only use the notebook for testing

 #### Thursday
-- [ ] Restructure code into seperate modules
+- [x] Restructure code into seperate modules
-- [ ] rewrite data loader function
+- [x] rewrite data loader function
+- [ ] Pytorch tutorial to understand DataLoader and Dataset classes
 - [ ] write train.py